IhsanAli-mia/GSOC_Organization_Since_2016/README.md

 # GSoC Organization Data (2016-2024)

-This repository contains sorted data of organizations (in form of a csv file) that participated in Google Summer of Code (GSoC) from 2016 to 2024.
+This repository contains sorted data of organizations (in form of a csv and json file) that participated in Google Summer of Code (GSoC) from 2016 to 2024.
 The data includes the organization names and the number of projects in each year.

 ## Data Source